50005-computer-system-engineering/programming-assignment-1-2024-cl01_jhs/README.md

 backup.c - Creates a zip archive of the directory specified by the BACKUP_DIR environment variable and moves it to the archive directory.

-Each program can be executed from the CSEShell once it is running.
-This starter code only allows the shell to execute a command once before exiting because `execv` replace the entire process' address space.
-Students need to fix this and allow the shell to prompt for more commands in Programming Assignment 1.

 ## Additional Functions